 The impressive Team Vesco Terminator II is the fastest wheel-driven car in the world.
-What sets it apart from other cars is that other cars are built to go fast in a straight line.
+What sets it apart from other vehicles is that other cars are built to go fast in a straight line.
 This car powers its wheels using the same turboshaft engine found in early model Boeing Chinook helicopters.
 Its top speed has reached 483 mph, setting a new record for speed.
 It can rocket through one mile in eight seconds.

 While there are claims that other performance cars can reach speeds of 300 mph or greater, the Koenigsegg Agera RS has actually demonstrated its ability to reach a top speed of 278 mph.
 The Swedish automaker was able to demonstrate this car’s performance when the Nevada Department of Transportation closed an 11-mile stretch of roadway just outside Las Vegas.
-Driver, Niklas Lilja put down two high-speed runs.
-One of those runs was 285 mph which was recorded by the Guinness Book of World Records.
+Driver Niklas Lilja put down two high-speed runs.
+One of those runs was 285 mph, which was recorded by the Guinness Book of World Records.

 Hennessey Venom GT

 Hennessey introduced its first standalone build when it produced the Hennessey Venom GT.
 This supercar debuted with a 7.0-liter twin-turbo V8 with 1,244 horsepower.
 The Guinness Book of World Records confirmed a run of 270 mph, but it didn’t come without criticism.
 Most top speed records are taken from two runs, with each run going in the opposite direction.
 The Hennessey only had one run.
 It is also a hand-built, low-production vehicle, garnering it some negative attention.